Horse & Hound: Horse & Hound online

 Horse & Hounds online edition is updated daily with equestrian news and reports from horse events.
 The site includes a forum where horse enthusiasts can share their experiences with others and ask for help with horse related problems.
 The website also publishes details of major horse events, biographies of riders, offers training and buying advice, as well as picture galleries.

 In popular culture

 Horse & Hound was shown and mentioned in the 1999 film Notting Hill.
 Hugh Grant's character claims to be a journalist from the magazine at a press junket, and later at a news conference.

 In the 1995 film Circle of Friends, Celia Westward is shown reading Horse & Hound.

 In the 2020 film “Dream Horse”, Jan Vokes, played by Toni Collette, looks at Equestrian magazines before picking up a copy of “Horse & Hound” and browsing its contents, before an advert for Directory of The Turf catches her eye with “Everything you need to know about Thoroughbred Racing & Breeding in 1 book.”
 She subsequently tears out the advert.

+In the CW series, Sherlock & Daughter, as Sherlock Holmes is shown using his newly installed telephone to call various telephone numbers to ascertain the name of the owners, he pretends to be a salesman of Horse & Hound, asking a doctor at the Green and Crest Asylum for the Criminally Insane if he would like to subscribe to the magazine for visitors in the waiting room.